chetan51/chetansurpur/source/drafts/biphasic-sleep-experiment.md

 I woke up only once tonight, and it was because I was feeling too hot.
 I opened the window and then I didn't wake up again.
 In the morning when I woke up, I felt sleepy, but within half an hour I was very awake and alert.
 It's been a couple hours and I'm still feeling great.
 I wonder if my body is getting used to the schedule now.
 I still haven't tried working out to see how that will affect my sleep; I'll do it after I'm fully used to this.
 I went on a long walk in the morning, which felt good but I felt a little tired afterwards.

 I started feeling more tired closer to nap time.
 I napped a little later than usual today.
 Felt refreshed after I woke up from it.
 But as the day progressed, I felt tired again, and by bedtime at night I was very sleepy.
 I'm also starting to sneeze and my nose is starting to run a bit, so I might be falling sick.
 That would throw a wrench in these biphasic plans, so I hope I don't completely fall sick.
 If I feel sick tomorrow morning, I might just sleep in.

+### Day 4 (Sep.
+22, 2015 - Tuesday)

+* Sleep (core): **1:10 AM - 8:35 AM (6 hours) (+1.42 hours snooze)**
+  * Quality: **High**

+I wasn't feeling sick, but I slept in anyway.
+I was just way too sleepy to wake up at 7 AM.
+It's almost noon and I'm still quite sleepy.
+I thought about it a lot, and I've decided to change the target schedule to get more sleep (but still be biphasic).

+## Experiment Update

+I probably haven't let the current experiment run for long enough to get used to it, but I can't run on 6 hours 20 minutes of sleep anymore.
+Therefore, **I'm switching to 6 hours core and 1.5 hours nap.**

+It's not as groundbreaking, but should be more sustainable and still allow me to sleep late at night and wake early.
+Time-wise, it's still 30 minutes less than 8 hours monophasic, and I'll try to build a habit of getting out of bed immediately, which should save some more time.
+If I miss my 1.5 hour nap in a day, I'll be monophasic that night.
+That way I can be biphasic when possible, and switch back and forth as convenient.

+I'll start this today by taking a 1.5 hour nap when I get back home from work.

+## Daily Log (continued)

+### Day 4 (Sep.
+22, 2015 - Tuesday) (continued)

+* Sleep (nap):